PHI-Toolkit/jupyterhub-deploy-docker-localhost/README.md

 ## First install on remote server

 Follow steps 1-6 above and replace localhost with IP address of remote server.
+See also **Four Steps** below.
+If you get a `NET::ERR_CERT_INVALID` error on Chrome, use Firefox instead or see this [Stack Overflow solution](https://stackoverflow.com/questions/7580508/getting-chrome-to-accept-self-signed-localhost-certificate) for Chrome.

 ## Modifying the `.env` and `userlist` files